Australian Marine Conservation Society: Prevented mining on the Great Barrier Reef

-Stopped the Super Trawler

-Time and time again we have turned back supertrawlers like the Geelong Star that would have threatened our oceans and our livelihood.
-We have secured changes to federal environmental laws enabling new, untried and destructive fishing methods, including the operation of the MV Margiris super trawler in Australian waters to be scientifically assessed and excluded.

-Stopped Port Developments in Fitzroy Delta

-We stopped proposed coal port developments near the mouth of the Fitzroy River south of Rockhampton and in the untouched region of Cape York in Far North Queensland.
-These fragile places are home to rare and unique sealife like snubfin dolphins and dugongs.
-Their homes were saved thanks to ocean lovers speaking out in their defence.

 Notable Staff

 Tooni Mahto

 Tooni Mahto is a marine biologist who worked at the BBC prior to moving to Australia.

 Imogen Zethoven AO

 Imogen Zethoven was made an Officer of the Order of Australia for service to conservation and the environment.

 Felicity "Flic" Wishart

 Felicity Wishart's last campaign was Fight for the Reef on behalf of the Australian Marine Conservation Society, where she fought against environmental threats to the Great Barrier Reef, in particular coal industry development in the Galilee Basin.
 In June 2017, the Great Barrier Reef Marine Park Authority announced that Reef No. 18-022 about 50 kilometres (31 mi) north-east of Hinchinbrook Island had been named Felicity Wishart Reef in her honour.